 Our Guiding Principles:

-In developing this toolkit, we use the guiding principles described above as our filters.
+In developing this toolkit, we use the following guiding principles:

 - Sustainability: using systems approaches that consider environmental, social and economic impacts and strive for health, resilience and continuity in all these systems